Mary Koss Ph.D.

 Gloria Negrete-Lopez is a Doctoral Candidate in Gender and Women’s Studies with a Minor in Mexican-American Studies at the University of Arizona.
 Her developing dissertation focuses on the role of abolitionist cultural work in disrupting narratives of (im)migrant criminality.
 Her research...

-Dr. Z Nicolazzo is an Assistant Professor of Trans* Studies in Education at the Center for the Study of Higher Education and a member of the Trans* Studies Initiative at the University of Arizona.
+Dr. Z Nicolazzo is an Associate Professor of Trans* Studies in Education at the Center for the Study of Higher Education and a member of the Trans* Studies Initiative at the University of Arizona.
 She earned her Ph.D. in Student Affairs in Higher Education at Miami...

 Leslye Obiora J.S.D.

 Office: College of Law Building